AllisonAnz/phase-3-sorting-readme/README.md

-# Sorting
+# Sorting Arrays

-## Objectives
+## Learning Goals

-1. Introduce the usefulness of sorting data.
+- Introduce the usefulness of sorting data.
-2. Introduce how the basic Ruby `sort` method works under the hood.
+- Introduce how the basic Ruby `sort` method works under the hood.

 Sorting collections of data is a very common task in programming.
 As a developer, you can imagine being confronted with the need to sort items by price, or emails by their position in the alphabet, for example.
 There are a number of ways to execute sorting in Ruby.
 Here we'll discuss one basic example and learn how to sort a list of words.